remotion-dev/remotion/packages/docs/docs/sequence.md

 // - BlueSquare
 ```

-Sequences are small individual sections in finite time that make up your video clip.
 By using a sequence, you can time-shift the display of your components or parts of your animation in the video.

-_For example, in a video trailer composed of an intro, a video clip and an outro, each part of it will be a Sequence, as each represents a sub-part of the video that should be displayed with a time-shift.
-(The intro should be displayed at the beginning plus disappear, same for the outro at the end...)_

 ```tsx twoslash
 import { Sequence } from "remotion";